PREFINE: Personalized Story Generation via Simulated User Critics and User-Specific Rubric Generation: Related Work

 \subsection{Story Generation}

-\takehiro{One domain where personalization is particularly valuable is story generation \cite{peng-etal-2018-towards}.
+One domain where personalization is particularly valuable is story generation \cite{peng-etal-2018-towards}.
 In this task, user preferences such as character traits, genre, and narrative development play a central role.
 However, most prior research has focused on improving general narrative quality rather than adapting to individual tastes \cite{perse}.
-For instance, existing methods often rely on structured plot schemas \cite{e2e} or rewriting modules to enhance coherence and resolve contradictions \cite{yang-etal-2022-re3}.}
+For instance, existing methods often rely on structured plot schemas \cite{e2e} or rewriting modules to enhance coherence and resolve contradictions \cite{yang-etal-2022-re3}. \citet{yunusov-etal-2024-mirrorstories} demonstrate that prompting LLMs with readers’ identity attributes (e.g., name and age) enables personalized story generation and leads to increased reader engagement.

-\takehiro{More recently, Critique-and-Refine (C\&R) frameworks have gained attention as a lightweight approach for improving story generation without relying on fine-tuning \cite{bae-kim-2024-collective, self-refine, conf/iclr/2024, cr-survey, criticbench}.
+More recently, Critique-and-Refine frameworks have gained attention as a lightweight approach for improving story generation without relying on fine-tuning \cite{bae-kim-2024-collective, self-refine, conf/iclr/2024, cr-survey, criticbench}.
 In a typical C\&R workflow, a language model provides feedback on an initial output and iteratively refines it based on that feedback.
-Despite their success in general text improvement, existing C\&R methods largely overlook the challenge of personalization \cite{cr-survey}.}
+Despite their success in general text improvement, existing C\&R methods largely overlook the challenge of personalization \cite{cr-survey}.